ShopRunner/action-oss/CONTRIBUTING.md

     * [Issues](#issues)
     * [Pull Requests](#pull-requests)

-## Note on Approved Licenses & Docs
+## Note on Editing Licenses List & Standard Documentation

-We MAY NOT change which licenses we approve as this is core / internal to ShopRunner.
-If you would like to add a way to customize that functionality we would be willing to accept it.
+Please do not change the license or Code of Conduct as part of a pull request.
+We will not approve pull requests that involve changes to those files.
+If you would like to add a way to customize that functionality (but allow us to maintain our core standards) we would be willing to accept it.

-Docs we set MAY NOT be updated/changed as this is our own internal standard.
-If you would like to add a way to customize that functionality we would be willing to accept it.

 ## Code of Conduct